 Sigh.
 Just sorry to see that it's come to this for Imrahil.
 I don't see what would have been wrong with a lusty dalliance with another woman (so long as no one got hurt -- a tall order, I know!).
 And come on, who wouldn't want to read some Imrahil smut! ;-)

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter one one two seven as a four place number.
+In the field marked validation number, enter six six seven eight as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved

 Stories & Other Content © The Respective Authors - All Rights Reserved